Top 10 things to do in Northland and the Bay of Islands

-A subtropical wonderland of islands, marine life, kauri forests and Maori myths & legends, Northland is an incredible place to visit.
+A subtropical wonderland of islands, marine life, kauri forests and Māori myths and legends, Northland is an incredible place to visit.

 Take a guided tour through the historic Waitangi Treaty Grounds where you can be challenged by Māori warriors, admire the giant waka (Māori war canoe) and expansive views over the Pacific Ocean before enjoying a hearty meal cooked in a hangi (earth oven).
 Discover fascinating exhibitions and state-of-the-art learning spaces at Te Kōngahu - Museum of Waitangi.

 Just offshore from Tutukaka lies the Poor Knights Islands – rated one of the top 10 diving sites in the world.
 Explore a mecca of diverse fish life, colourful underwater plants and rocky volcanic outcrops.
 Go snorkeling or diving with Dive!
 Tutukaka, or explore via stand up paddle-board.

 The Tasman Sea meets the mighty Pacific Ocean at Cape Reinga, the northernmost tip of New Zealand, a must-see when in New Zealand.
 Tours are operated by a number of companies, including Fullers GreatSights(opens in new window).
 Near the tip of Cape Reinga are the Te Paki Sand Dunes, the largest of their kind in the Southern Hemisphere.
 While the climb to the top is a challenge, it’s made all worth it with the adrenaline rush of surfing down them via boogie board.
 Not far is Ninety Mile Beach, a seemingly never-ending stretch of sand stretching along the western tip of the North Island.
 Officially a highway, the best way to explore the beach is by guided coach tour from Kaitaia or Paihia.